 The City of Fayetteville has a unique trails construction program geared to design and construct trails as cost efficiently and quickly as possible by performing design, property acquisition and construction in-house utilizing primarily city staff.
 The city trails coordinator oversees the trails construction program through the Engineering Division with support from the city surveyors, land agents and engineers.
 When the trail is designed and the necessary property is acquired, the 9-member city trails construction crew builds the trail as part of the Transportation Division.
 Once the trail is complete, the Parks and Recreation Department oversees the maintenance and event programming of completed trails.
-For information and maps of existing trails please visit Trails and Greenways.
+For information and maps of existing trails please visit Trails page.

 The Active Transportation Plan (ATP) endeavors to develop and promote an interconnected and universally accessible network of sidewalks, trails, and on-street bicycle facilities that encourage citizens to use active/non-motorized modes of transportation to safely and efficiently reach any destination.
 View the Active Transportation Plan Document (PDF)